Murder after the Revolution

 But questions remain.
 Obviously, the first thing to ask is why it’s necessary to stab someone more than two dozen times in “self-defense”?
 Or for that matter, why he went to the meeting with something close to a hunting knife in the first place?
 Or when they started to fight, why didn’t Ivan just leave?

 Moreover, the two men first agreed to meet near Oleg’s building, but for some reason ended up going back to his apartment.
 Oleg’s friends say this was odd, since he was an intensely private person, who was loath to invite people into his home.
+Ukraine could still go the way of Russia where gays are marginalized – or in worst case scenarios, seen as carriers of a foreign contagion and denied full protection of the law.

 Then there was the issue of the “third man”: Ivan went to meet Oleg with a friend, who, Ivan said, then waited outside while Ivan went into Oleg’s first-floor apartment.
 The friend, Ivan said, stood near the building, but didn’t come in, even when he and Oleg started to fight, which was probably audible from the street.
 Police questioned the friend, but his name completely dropped soon thereafter from the investigation.